ajosedev/knowledge/notes/Ideas.md

 ---

+How to fix React context when importing from NPM modules?
+Does modules do anything weird in same cases, e.g. React context?

+Possible ideas:
+1. re-export from a single file
+2. single entry point, rather than [[20220911060950-code-splitting]]
+3. using `externals`
+4. imports in `esm` vs `cjs`

+(I don't actually remember what it does that's weird, but I think it does)

+---

 Explainer on how colours are not perceived by humans 1:1 Different hues have different perception of brightness
 	Is this 'luminance'?